 - 1. Applicant owns the uplands adjoining the lease premises and the underlying fee title to the patented tidelands. - 2.
-On July 17, 1979, the Commission authorized a General Permit -Recreational and Residential Use to Paul R. Toch and Marilyn C. Toch, for a walkway, porch and appurtenances.
-On October 29, 1979, the Commission authorized an Agreement and Consent to Encumbrancing of Lease.
-The lease expired on June 30, 2009.
-On September 9, 2015, the upland property was transferred to Bruce E. Leavitt and Lesley A. Guth.
-The applicant is now applying for a General Lease - Recreational and Residential Use. - 3.
+On June 24, 1981, the Commission authorized a General Permit Recreational and Residential Use to Buck Kamphausen for existing and proposed recreational structures and appurtenant facilities.
+The lease expired on June 30, 2015.
+The applicant is now applying for a General Lease Recreational Use. - 3.
 In the past, the Commission has had lease agreements with 25 of the 35 property owners with improvements extending onto State-owned sovereign lands.
 That number has slowly declined to five, leaving many of the property owners with unauthorized facilities on State lands.
 To remedy the situation, the Commission's compliance staff conducted a public outreach effort to educate the community on the Commission's jurisdiction, leasing practices and lease application process.
-In addition to the community residents, this outreach effort included state and local legislators for the area and other regulatory entities.
+In addition to the community residents, the outreach effort included state and local legislators for the area and other regulatory entities.
 On August 19, 2013, Commission staff held a public meeting in Vallejo for the Sandy Beach property owners and other interested parties.
 Since that time, through the development of a frequently asked questions document, meetings, and many phone conversations and email communications, staff has worked with property owners and their representatives to come to an agreement on lease terms and conditions acceptable to the parties involved. - 4.
-Staff recommends the issuance of the proposed lease, as it promotes Strategy 1.1 of the Commission's Strategic Plan to deliver the highest levels of public health and safety in the protection, preservation, and responsible economic use of the lands and resources under the Commission's jurisdiction.

-5. The staff recommends that the Commission find that this activity is exempt from the requirements of the California Environmental Quality Act (CEQA) as a categorically exempt project.
+Staff recommends the issuance of the proposed lease, as it promotes Strategy 1.1 of the Commission's Strategic Plan to deliver the highest levels of public health and safety in the protection, preservation, and responsible economic use of the lands and resources under the Commission's jurisdiction. - 5.
+The staff recommends that the Commission find that this activity is exempt from the requirements of the California Environmental Quality Act (CEQA) as a categorically exempt project.
 The project is exempt under Class 1, Existing Facilities; California Code of Regulations, Title 2, section 2905, subdivision (a)(2).